Fiona Ferro: 2018

-2019: First WTA title
+2019: First WTA Tour title

 In early February, Ferro was selected for the first time in the France Fed Cup team, for the Fed Cup World Group quarterfinal against Belgium.
 She played only the doubles match (partnering Pauline Parmentier), which was a dead rubber, of that tie which France won 3–1.
 She and Parmentier lost their match against Ysaline Bonaventure and Kirsten Flipkens in three sets.

-In July, Ferro won her first career WTA Tour singles title in Lausanne, beating defending champion, Alizé Cornet, in the final.
+In July, Ferro won her first Tour singles title in Lausanne, beating defending champion Alizé Cornet in the final.

 On 18 December 2019, Ferro announced on her Instagram account that Emmanuel Planque would henceforth be her new coach.
 Her two-year player-coach collaboration with Stéphane Huet had ended at the end of October 2019.

-2020: Second WTA title, top 50 debut
+2020: Second career title, top 50 debut

-On 9 August, Ferro won her second WTA Tour title, defeating Anett Kontaveit in the final of the Palermo Open.
+On 9 August, Ferro won her second WTA Tour title, defeating Anett Kontaveit in the final of the Palermo Ladies Open.
 This was the first tournament since the tour had shut down due to the coronavirus pandemic.

-Ferro reached the fourth round of the French Open, her best showing at a Grand Slam tournament in her career thus far, where she was defeated by fourth seeded and eventual runner-up, Sofia Kenin.
+Ferro reached the fourth round of the French Open, her best showing at a Grand Slam tournament in her career thus far, where she was defeated by fourth-seeded and eventual runner-up, Sofia Kenin.

-Ferro finished the year in the top 50 at No. 42 for the first time in her career.
+Ferro finished the year in the top 50, at No. 42, for the first time in her career.

-2021: Australian Open third round, Top 40
+2021: Australian Open third round, top 40

 Ferro reached the third round of the Australian Open, her best showing at this Grand Slam event in her career so far, where she was defeated by 15th seed Iga Świątek.
 She reached a career-high of No. 39 on 8 March 2021.

-After that, her season was plagued by injuries, including one in April that forced her to retire from her quarterfinal in Istanbul, and then one (foot) before Roland-Garros.
-She still managed to deliver, despite the loss, a great fight against Jennifer Brady (13th at the time) in the second round though (4-6, 6-2, 5-7).
+After that, her season was plagued by injuries, including one in April that forced her to retire from her quarterfinal in Istanbul, and then one (foot) before Roland Garros.
+She still managed to deliver, despite the loss, a great fight against Jennifer Brady (13th at the time) in the second round though (5–7 in the third set).

-After a winningless grass-court season, Ferro came back on clay and reached the quarterfinals in Lausanne, beaten by Clara Burel (7-5, 6-2).
-Beaten in the second round of the Olympic Games in Tokyo by Sara Sorribes Tormo (6-1, 6-4), Ferro came close to upset Iga Świątek in the second round of the US Open: she was up 6-3, 2-0 but lost 6-3, 6-7, 0-6.
+After a winningless grass-court season, Ferro came back on clay and reached the quarterfinals in Lausanne, beaten by Clara Burel.
+Beaten in the second round of the Olympic Games in Tokyo by Sara Sorribes Tormo, Ferro came close to upset Iga Świątek in the second round of the US Open: she was up 6–3, 2–0 but lost 6–3, 6–7, 0–6.

-Ferro then reached the semifinals of the ITF tournament of Santa Fe in California, where she retired in the third set against Elvina Kalieva (6-4, 4-6, 0-3).
-During her last two events of the year, she lost against the Canadian Françoise Abanda (6-4, 4-6, 4-6) in the Billie Jean King Cup Finals, and then against Aliaksandra Sasnovich (2-6, 6-3, 2-6) in the first round in Linz.
+Ferro then reached the semifinals of the ITF tournament of Santa Fe in California, where she retired in the third set against Elvina Kalieva (at 6–4, 4–6, 0–3).
+During her last two events of the year, she lost against the Canadian Françoise Abanda in the Billie Jean King Cup Finals, and then against Aliaksandra Sasnovich in the first round in Linz, both times in three sets.